PNC Investments Brokerage Accounts FAQs

 Are there orders that cannot be modified or canceled?

 Orders that have already been executed cannot be modified or canceled.
-Only open limit orders or mutual fund orders that are still pending may be modified or canceled.
 See "Are order cancellations impacted by "fast markets"?" below.

 Are there any risks involved in online trading?